NickolasBenakis/robofriends/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test -- --coverage --watchAll=false`
+Shows the test coverage of the application.<br>
+Solved due to an Jest issue [see solution](https://github.com/facebook/create-react-app/issues/6888) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>